Circular Letter No. 13 (1994)

 Among the conditions for qualifying for approval to act as a self-insurer, Section 316.2 of the WCB Regulations requires the employer to provide security against catastrophic loss arising out of one accident.
 The most common accepted form of such security is a certification of the issuance of an excess insurance policy by an authorized insurance carrier.

 Excess insurance policies are designed to indemnify the self-insured employer for statutory workers" compensation benefits paid to an employee that exceed a specified amount (up to a specified limit).
 There is no provision that the excess policy will "drop down," i.e., pay an injured employee directly for amounts within the self-insured retained limit in the event the employer fails to make such payments on its own.
 Nor is there a provision that an employee may make a direct claim against the insurance carrier for any amounts covered in the excess insurance policy in the event of the employer's insolvency or termination of operations.

 Although the Regulation refers to such insurance policy as an "excess reinsurance contract," the policy is not reinsurance in the true sense of the term.
 Reinsurance is a contractual arrangement under which a "ceding" insurer buys insurance from an "assuming" insurer to cover losses incurred by the ceding insurer under insurance contracts the ceding insurer issued to its insureds.
 Since a reinsurance agreement is a contract between two insurers, and an employer which is self-insured is not an insurer as defined in the New York Insurance Law, the employer cannot enter into a reinsurance contract.

-- Notification to the Chair of the Workers' Compensation
+- Notification to the Chair of the Workers" Compensation Board by

 registered mail, at least 30 days prior to the effective date of cancellation.